Our Community

 ALAMEDA RESOURCE CONSERVATION

-Our advisory board meets annually in the fall as part of our open house to connect directly with our student cohort.
-Our board provides guidance, advice, support, and real-world experience in their fields.
+Our advisory board meets annually and provides guidance, advice, support, and real-world experience in their fields.
 These industry leaders also offer insight and guidance for our evolving curriculum.
 This ensures our students are ready to launch a new career and engage in our greater community.